-

 Cerrie Burnell

-TV presenter tackling prejudices of disability head on
+presenter tackling prejudices of disability head on

 -